What Is the Difference Between Yeah and Yup?

 “Yeah” can be employed to show agreement, acknowledgment, or even to indicate a positive response.
 For example, when someone asks, “Do you want to grab dinner tonight?” a casual reply of “Yeah” implies agreement with the suggestion.

-READ: What Does "Touching Base" Mean?
+READ: What Does Lots Of X's For Love Mean?

 “Yup” is common in casual conversations or situations where brevity is valued.
 For instance, if someone asks, “Did you finish the report?” a simple response of “Yup” conveys a quick and affirmative answer.